Pratibha-28/Static-Website-Using-S3/README.md

 Static web page will load images.

-Terraform script will create S3 bucket for hosting static website, S3 bucket for storing website S3 bucket logging.
+Terraform script will create S3 bucket for hosting static website and other S3 bucket for storing website S3 bucket logging.

 ## Below are the steps for running terraform script on Windows.